Diocese of Bayonne: Revolution and Concordat

 During the French Revolution the diocese of Bayonne was suppressed by the Legislative Assembly, under the Civil Constitution of the Clergy (1790).
 Its territory was subsumed into the new diocese, called 'Basses-Pyrenees', which was coterminous with the new civil department of the same name.
-The dioceses of Oloron and Lescar were also suppressed and their bishops dismissed, and their territories were joined to the former diocese of Oleron, with the seat of the Constitutuonal Diocese at Oloron.
+The dioceses of Oloron and Lescar were also suppressed and their bishops dismissed, and their territories were joined to the former diocese of Oleron, with the seat of the Constitutional Diocese at Oloron.
 Basses-Pyrenees was made part of the Metropolitanate called the 'Métropole du Sud'.

 A constitutional bishop was elected, Barthélémy-Jean-Baptiste Sanadon.
 Sanadon was principal of the Collège de Pau, when he was called on to take the oath to the Civil Constitution.
 On 1 March 1791 he was elected Constitutional Bishop of Hautes-Pyrenées by a vote of 174 to 96.
 He was consecrated a bishop in Paris on 26 April by Constitutional Bishop Jean-Baptiste Gobel.
 The consecration was valid but illicit and uncanonical.
 Sanadon and Gobel and all the other constitutional bishops were schismatic.
 On Sanadon's return to Pau, the vicar general of the legitimate bishop of Oloron excommunicated him.
 He was a member of the convention which voted on the execution of King Louis XVI, which he opposed.
 His opposition brought him under suspicion of the Jacobins, and he was arrested and imprisoned in Bayonne.
 He was released, but died on 9 January 1796.

 The cathedral chapter and the archdeaconries were reestablished by a decree of Bishop Paul d'Astros on 18 September 1821, though only two archdeaconries were created, Bayonne and Pau, and the two archdeacons also bore the title of vicar general.
 The decree also reorganized the diocese into five districts, each headed by an archpriest, who supervised 40 deans and 440 parishes.

 In World War I, 560 priests and seminarians were mobilized from the diocese of Bayonne, 50 of whom died.
 In 1921 there were 40 deaneries and 507 parishes.

 In 2009 Bishop Marc Aillet reestablished the Major Seminary for the diocese of Bayonne.
 A new seminary building, Le Séminaire des Saints Cœurs de Jésus et de Marie et de la propédeutique Sainte-Croix, opened on 1 October 2016.
 There is also the Grand Séminaire Saint-Joseph in Bordeaux.

 In 2017 there were 234 priests incardinated (licensed by the bishop to function) in the Diocese of Bayonne, of whom 168 were on active service.